llvm/llvm-project/llvm/docs/MyFirstTypoFix.rst

 .. warning::

-  Phabricator is deprecated and will be switched to read-only mode in October 2023, for new code contributions use :ref:`GitHub Pull Requests <github-reviews>`.
+  Phabricator is deprecated and will be switched to read-only mode in October 2023.
+For new code contributions use :ref:`GitHub Pull Requests <github-reviews>`.
   This section contains old information that needs to be updated.

 LLVM code reviews happen at https://reviews.llvm.org.
 The web interface